How to Introduce Sex Toys to Your Relationship

 A big reason that some people may be reluctant to talk about toys in the bedroom is that they believe it’s a sign that something’s not going well, or their partner isn’t being satisfied.

-To put their mind at ease, try to make it clear that it’s not about replacing them, or doing their job better than they are - it’s about trying something new, making your sex life even more exciting, and discovering these new things together.
+To put their mind at ease, try to make it clear that it’s not about replacing them - it’s about trying something new, making your sex life even more exciting, and discovering these new things together.

 It’s like trying a new restaurant, or exploring a new place to go on holiday.
 Sure, you may absolutely love the place you visit all the time, but it’s always fun to throw something new into the mix and discover brand new experiences.